Barclays 28th Annual Global Healthcare Conference

 Strategic focus and pipeline updates

-• Emphasis on precision medicine with a focus on PI3K alpha mutant-selective inhibitor, zovegalisib, targeting three main indications: metastatic breast cancer (second line and frontline) and PI3K alpha-driven vascular malformations.
+• Emphasis on precision medicine with a focus on PI3K alpha mutant-selective inhibitor, zovegalisib, targeting three main indications: metastatic breast cancer (second line and frontline) and PI3Kα-driven vascular malformations.

-• Lead FGFR2 inhibitor program was out-licensed to streamline resources and prioritize core assets.
+• Lead FGFR2 inhibitor was out-licensed to streamline resources and prioritize core programs.

-• Company holds approximately $550 million in cash, supporting operations and development through 2029.
+• Company holds approximately $550 million in cash, supporting operations and research through 2029.

 • Additional assets in NRAS and Fabry's disease are also being advanced.